finos/common-domain-model/documentation/source/documentation.rst

 Syntax
 """"""

-The event qualification syntax is similar to the product and the alias, the difference being that it is possible to associate a set of data rules to a: ``isProduct <name> <Rosetta expression> <Data rule>``.
+The event qualification syntax is similar to the product and the alias, the difference being that it is possible to associate a set of data rules to it.

 The event name needs to be unique across the product and event qualifications, the classes and the aliases, and validation logic is in place to enforce this.
 The naming convention is to have one CamelCased word.

 The ``Increase`` illustrates quite well how the syntax qualifies this event by requiring that five conditions be met: